tobmatth/rack-ssl-enforcer/README.md

 ### Path constraints

-You can enforce SSL connections only for certain paths with `:only`, or prevent certain paths from being forced to SSL with `:except`.
+You can enforce SSL connections only for certain paths with `:only`, prevent certain paths from being forced to SSL with `:except`, or - if you don't care how certain paths are accessed - ignore them with `:ignore`.
 Constraints can be a `String`, a `Regex` or an array of `String` or `Regex` (possibly mixed), as shown in the following examples:

 ```ruby
 config.middleware.use Rack::SslEnforcer, :only => '/login'